Mohsnmonji/mohsnmonji.github.io/about-me.md

 <div class="about-card">
   <h2>ABOUT ME</h2>
   <p>
-   I am a member of the Bakhtiari tribe (Haft Lang – “Seven Legs” – Dinaroun bāb, Boveyri Monji clan), Indigenous to the Zagros Mountains.
-I work at the intersections of critical Indigenous studies, Black feminist thought, and sociology of well-being.
+   I am a sociologist of health working at the intersections of critical Indigenous studies, Black feminist thought, and sociology of well-being.
 My research is concerned with the ways in which historical and ongoing systems of power and inequality create inequities in mental well-being among Indigenous peoples.
 I am currently a PhD Candidate in Sociology at
     <a href="https://www.concordia.ca/" target="_blank">Concordia University</a> and a CRDCN Emerging Scholar with the
     <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.
     During the 2024–2025 academic year, I was a Doctoral Fellow at the